neuron4/daniellerch.github.io/_posts/2017-11-01-stego_lsbm.md

 print m_recovered
 ```

-We can use blocks of differents sizes but if the number of bit we want to hide in each block is too high the number of pixels we need en each block could be prohibitive (remember we need $$2^p-1$$ pixels).
+We can use blocks of different sizes but if the number of bit we want to hide in each block is too high the number of pixels we need en each block could be prohibitive (remember we need $$2^p-1$$ pixels).
 As a consequence, a high undetectability suppose a very low capacity because the big size of the blocks.